immie/thumbwar/README.md

 ### Metagame

 The metagame tracks the overall "score" of a party as they play a series of minigames.
-After each minigame, the metagame takes control and displays current score, as well as the upcoming game and its instructions.
+Screen control is handed off between the metagame and each miniagme.
+After each minigame, the metagame displays the current score, as well as the upcoming game and its instructions.

 ### Minigames

-Minigames can be modularly written to take total control of the screen of all of the players, and simply report back to the metagame when a gameover has occured (as well as the scores of each player).
+Minigames can be modularly written to take total control of the screen of all of the players, and have total freedom as to gameplay / teams / cooperative vs. competitive aspects.
+We just want some great short games in here!
+Each minigame simply reports back to the metagame when a gameover has occured (as well as the scores of each player).

 ## How to run for development